What do paralegals do?

-Meredith College receives job announcements from the legal community weekly, and offers placement assistance while students are in the program as well as to all program graduates.
+Meredith College receives job announcements from the legal community weekly, and offers placement assistance to students and alumni of the program.
 A 15-hour Professional Development course focuses on the job search.
 The Director of the Paralegal Program meets with each student to create customized job searches and professional development strategies.

 Is ABA-Approval Necessary?

 Educational programs for paralegals vary.
 Programs may or may not be approved or accredited.
-Because paralegals are not licensed, a certificate from an ABA-approved program is considered a solid indication of a quality education.
-Many employers require or prefer a student with a certificate from an ABA-approved paralegal program.
+Because paralegals are not licensed, a certificate from an ABA-approved program is considered a solid indication of a quality education and the preference of many employers.